Writing & performance

 Connecting Words is a fanzine for Bethnal Green, which came out of the Open Gardens Treasure Trail, commissioned by LADA and produced by Earthlings, a collaboration between me and Hari Byles.
 It includes poetry and stories from the project, as well as reflections on community collaboration and art.

 Gutter published my love poem from heart to belly (which I blogged about here) in Gutter 14.
-They also included an online playlist to go with the issue, so you can hear the poem as well as read it:
+They also included an online playlist to go with the issue, so you can have a listen.

 Gold, along with an interview, was featured on the Indiefeed Performance Poetry channel.
-I would definitely recommend exploring the archives over there – there is an amazing variety of poetry, along with a huge number of interesting and inspiring interviews.
+I would definitely recommend exploring the archives over there – there’s an amazing variety of poetry, along with an enormous store of great interviews about poetry and spoken word.

 Publications